abinit/abinit/doc/tutorial/dmft_triqs.md

 A charge self-consistent DFT+DMFT calculation usually consists of two datasets:

-  1. The first one is a well-converged DFT calculation.
+  1. The first one is a DFT calculation (that should be in principle well converged).
   2. The second one is a DFT+DMFT calculation, which starts from the DFT output density of the first dataset.